 Enjoy a 4 day guided saunter along the old Bay of Islands railway line, every now and again meandering off down a quiet country lane or two, as you cruise the glistening tip of New Zealand’s North Island.
 Pedal around 21.7 miles per day and experience the beautiful coastline north of Auckland.
 If you fancy more action, you can opt to stay an extra night in Russell and dip into the coastal delights available, such as swimming with dolphins, kayaking or a more leisurely boat tour perhaps.
 E-bikes are available should you wish to turn up the level of relaxation a notch further.

-Coast to Coast Rail Trail
+Twin Coast Rail Trail